Search

 • If the person is in crisis and needs immediate assistance, go to the emergency department of the nearest hospital or call 9-1-1.

 • Ask another supervisor or designated person to be present as a witness.
+Workers may request a person to be their representative as well.

 • If disciplinary action is required, follow your organization’s policies on progressive discipline

-Recall it is not the employer or supervisor’s duty to diagnose an employee, or to know if they have a disability.
-Employers can observe changes in an employee’s attendance, performance, or behaviour.
+Recall it is not the employer or supervisor’s duty to diagnose a worker, or to know if they have a disability.
+Employers can observe changes in a worker’s attendance, performance, or behaviour.
 They can initiate a discussion about the issue(s) as related to work, and discuss possible solutions.
-The discussion between the employer and employee may need to occur more than once.
-Document all discussions.
-Provide support and practice empathy, not sympathy.
-Focus on solutions, but if disciplinary action is necessary, it is important to follow through

 What is meant by fit for work?